History of higher education in the United States: Emergence of the modern university

+Historian Laurence Veysey in his book The Emergence of the American University (1965) explained how higher education was revolutionized after 1865 by the creation of the modern university.
+Stressing Johns Hopkins, Cornell, Clark, Harvard, Yale, Columbia, Michigan, Chicago, Stanford and Berkeley, Veysey showed how the newly created and newly reformed schools were influenced by German approaches that taught new findings based on experimental and empirical research techniques.
+The new model rejected the British model that reiterated over and over the Latin and Greek classics.
+The new university introduced new teaching methods such as lectures and seminars.
+It made graduate school training, culminating in the PhD, the mark of the true scholar.
+The doctoral dissertation required students to create new knowledge, preferably through experimental methods or research in original sources.
+The new land grant state universities generally followed the new model and deemphasized classical Latin and Greek while adding science, technology, industrial engineering and agricultural science.

 Law and medical schools

-There were no schools of law in the early British colonies.
-Thus no schools of law were in America during the colonial times.
+There were no schools of law in the early British colonies, thus no schools of law were in America during the colonial times.
 A few lawyers studied at the highly prestigious Inns of Court in London, while the majority served apprenticeships with established American lawyers.
 Law was very well established in the colonies, compared to medicine, which was in a more rudimentary condition.
 In the 18th century, 117 Americans had graduated in medicine in Edinburgh, Scotland, but most physicians in the colonies learned as apprentices.
 In Philadelphia, the Medical College of Philadelphia was founded in 1765, and became affiliated with the university in 1791.
 In New York, the medical department of King's College was established in 1767, and in 1770 awarded the first American M.D. degree.
 It is now Columbia University Vagelos College of Physicians and Surgeons.

 On the frontier after 1799, medical professionalism and medical education was heavily influenced by the medical program at Transylvania University in Kentucky, which graduated 8000 doctors by 1860.